 - Vehicle Immobilization (impoundment) of at least 10 ten days

 - Subsequent offenses generally carry harsher penalties

 Ft.
-Lauderdale DUI test refusals can have serious consequences, but so can Florida DUI convictions.
-Anyone facing Florida DUI charges who has refused a DUI test should seek the counsel of an experienced Florida DUI lawyer.
-A qualified attorney can protect your rights, especially your right to refuse testing, and help you deal with the legal consequences of doing so.
-Contact a Ft.
-Lauderdale driving while intoxicated lawyer today, and know that you are in good hands.
+Lauderdale DUI test refusals can have serious consequences, but so can DUI convictions.
+Anyone facing these charges who has refused a DUI test should seek the counsel of an experienced attorney.
+Our team can protect your rights, especially your right to refuse testing, and help you deal with the legal consequences of doing so.
+Contact our firm today, and know that you are in good hands.